 3. Water temperature

 Plants provide shade that can help keep the pond cool in the hot weather.
 Lilies, once they are established, are great for added shade.
 Submerged plants also add oxygen to the water.
 Floaters like water lettuce and water hyacinth are fantastic for filtration!
-If you have trouble with them floating into the skimmer tie some fishing line aroudn the roots and tie it in a circle.
-Then tie another piece of it around a rock (attaching it to the plant circle of fishing line) and put it where ever you like!
-Lettuce and hyacinth propagate like crazy, but don't worry, here in Colorado they aren't a nuisance because once a freeze comes they will die.
+If you have trouble with them floating into the skimmer, tie some fishing line around the roots and tie it in a circle.
+Then tie another piece of it around a rock (attaching it to the plant circle of fishing line) and put it wherever you like!
+Lettuce and hyacinth propagate like crazy, but don’t worry, here in Colorado they aren’t a nuisance because once a freeze comes they will die.

 5. Sunburned fish?